 Arrival and departure: Punctuality in both arrival and departure is important to ensure the smooth running of the school.
 Because students will not be supervised before 8.30am, we ask parents not to send them to school prior to this time.
 Students are not permitted to leave the school grounds during the day unless supervised by their parent/caregiver.
 Students in Years 1-8 should be collected from school at 3pm, and students in Years 1-3 must be personally collected from the classroom by their parent/caregiver (or by another adult if the school has been informed of this in advance).
 Students in Years 9-13 should be collected at 3.10pm unless they are returning on the bus from Manawatu College, in which case they need to be collected at 4pm.
 Staff oversee the departure of students to endeavour to ensure their safety.

-Absences: Children are legally required to be at school from ages 6-16.
+Absences: Children are legally required to be at school from the day they first enrol until they turn 16.
 If your child is sick or attending a medical appointment please inform the office by 8.45am on the day, or beforehand if you can.
 If you wish to take your child out of school for any other reason, e.g. family holiday, please send a letter to the Principal well beforehand explaining the circumstances.
-New entrant children beginning school can tire easily so the school is quite flexible and can be since they are not yet six.
-Please discuss any transition issues with the new entrant teacher.

 Illness and medication: Parents need to notify the teacher if their child has symptoms of an infectious or contagious disease and keep their child at home.
 Medication is only to be brought to school if this is essential; if this is the case a parent of the child needs to bring the medication to the school office and to fill in a register of medication form.
 Parents need to ensure that the school is notified of any health problems that their child suffers, e.g. hearing problems, asthma, allergies.